Sperm Boot Camp

 Welcome to Sperm Boot Camp

-Excellent sperm production and quality requires an optimized environment for sperm production to take place in (along with the right genetic and hormonal inputs as well).
+Optimized sperm numbers and quality requires an good environment for sperm production to take place in along with the right genetic and hormonal inputs as well.
 The Sperm Boot Camp is designed to enhance the body's sperm production environment by addressing a number of key lifestyle risk factors and making sperm-friendly health recommendations that can have a positive impact on sperm numbers and quality.

 Just like with exercise, any improvements must be maintained with continued "practice".
 We recommend that the modifications made during Boot Camp be maintained ideally until your wife/female partner is pregnant and through her first trimester.
 You would not expect just 4 weeks of exercise work-outs to improve your overall health, and only 4 weeks of taking antioxidants or avoiding hot tubs is not going to greatly impact the overall quality of your sperm.